 Timeshare Exit Scams to Be Aware Of

 Having been in the business for over a decade and having helped thousands of people just like you successfully exit their timeshares, we have seen many scams come and go.
 We want to share with some of the more common timeshare exit scams, in the event that you come across them in your quest to end your timeshare ownership.
+You can read more about timeshare exit scams, red flags, and exit strategies to avoid in our Consumers Guide to Timeshare Exit

 - A company that tells you that they have a buyer and are asking you to come up with closing costs or put money in escrow for the transaction.
 The FBI has warned that victims often report receiving phone calls from fraudulent sales representatives telling them they need an immediate answer because there is a willing timeshare buyer on the other line or in their office.
 Once the payment is made, you never hear from the company again.